AyeCode/invoicing/readme.txt

 == Changelog ==

 = 2.4.5 =
+* Manually created invoice billing details do not appear on payment form - ADDED

+= 2.4.5 =
 * Ability to collect company ID on the checkout page - ADDED
 * Ability to duplicate payment forms - ADDED